espocrm/espocrm/README.md

 software that allows you to see, enter and evaluate all your company relationships regardless of the type.
 People, companies or opportunities – all in an easy and intuitive interface.

-It's a web application with a frontend designed as a single page application and REST API backend written in PHP.
+It's a web application with a frontend designed as a single page application and a REST API backend written in PHP.

 [Download](https://www.espocrm.com/download/) the latest release from our website.
 Release notes